 What Are HR KPIs?

-While you have literally hundreds of different KPIs for different HR departments, the following KPIs are common ways to measure the success of an HR department.
+While you can have hundreds of different KPIs for human resources, the following KPIs are common ways to measure the success of an HR department.

 As an HR department member, you will want to review this list of potential HR KPIs to determine which of these indicators will best demonstrate your HR department’s contribution to your business.